-Abby: Gay grandma upset at her son
+Abby: Gay grandma upset being shielded from son’s kids

 Dear Abby: I came out of the closet when my son was 4.
 I thought I had taught him not to judge because of a label.
 He’s now 30, with a wife and two adorable children who own my heart.

 When my granddaughter was born, my partner and I were at the hospital and have visited with them often and they with us.
 However, after my grandson was born last year, my son quit speaking to me.

 I have asked him numerous times what the issue is.
 His response is: “I have to protect my children from people who are gay.
 I don’t want them to know anyone who is gay.”
 His wife and her family are very religious, and I feel this is the real reason.
 What can I do?

 Dear Heartbroken: If your son is under the mistaken impression that he is going to somehow “protect” his children by isolating them from gay people, he must be living in an alternate reality.
 Does he also plan to emigrate to the moon?